danielerussica/Gleason-Challenge-2019/README.md

 For a more documentated explanation, check report.pdf

 ## Abstract
 Prostate Cancer (PCa) is the sixth most common and second dead- liest cancer among men worldwide.
-The aggressiveness of prostate can- cer is measured by Gleason grading, a system based on the appearance of cancer cells.
+The aggressiveness of prostate cancer is measured by Gleason grading, a system based on the appearance of cancer cells.
 It is usually performed via visual inspection (with a microscope) of the prostate tissue by expert pathologists.
 However, this is a time-consuming task and suffers from very high inter-observer variability.
 Automatic computer-aided methods have the potential for improving the speed, accuracy, and reproducibility of the results.
 This challenge aims at the automatic Gleason grading of prostate cancer from H&E-stained histopathology images through the use of a neural network, performing multiclass semantic segmentation.

 ## Dataset
 - 244 patients with six respective labels